Somasero8/Portfolio/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please submit an issue or a pull request.

-License
-This project is licensed under the MIT License.
 Feel free to use and modify the code for your own portfolio.